sgibson91/bump-jhub-image-action/README.md

 Here is a list detailing the assumptions that the bot makes.

+1. The bot has access to a GitHub PAT to authenticate to the API.
+   This is **either** provided on the command line **or** available in an Azure Key Vault.
+2. The JupyterHub configuration file is available in a **public** GitHub repository under `config/config-template.yaml`
+3. The Docker images are publicly available on Docker Hub

 ## :pushpin: Installation and Requirements

 To install the bot, you will need to clone this repository and install the package.